What is a PDF: Format Characteristics

 In conclusion, the PDF format has revolutionized the way digital materials are created, shared, and preserved.

-These files are widely used in business, education, government, and personal contexts for creating reports, presentations, forms, ebooks, and more.
+These files are widely used in business, education (software for students), government, and personal contexts for creating reports, presentations, forms, ebooks, and more.

 As technology progresses, PDF file extension remain a steadfast file type for ensuring document integrity, accessibility, and usability.